 - to check the injection site after 2 hours for redness, swelling, or tenderness

-- contact their doctor or nurse if they have a skin reaction and it does not clear up in a few days
+- contact their healthcare provider if they have a skin reaction and it does not clear up in a few days

 Advise patients that AVONEX should not be used during pregnancy unless the potential benefit justifies the potential risk to the fetus [see Use in Special Population].